-The lines from the western and eastern Cape, Gauteng and Namibia met here and within the precincts of the town are 110 km of track.
+The town plays a major part in the transport system of Southern Africa.
+The lines from the Western and Eastern Cape, Gauteng and Namibia met here and within the precincts of the town are 110 km of track.
 Crack passenger trains, the Blue Train, Trans-Karoo, Orange Express and the Drakensberg, stopped here to change crews.

 Created: ; Last updated: